joshbegley/nyt-latest/previous.md

 `Readers react to a guest essay about how some patients struggle with getting off medications used to treat depression.`\
 https://www.nytimes.com/2026/08/22/opinion/antidepressants-mental-health.html

-**$40 Trillion Debt?
-The Ancient Sumerians Wouldn’t Have Cared.**\
+**An Ancient Sumerian Solution to Our $40 Trillion Deficit**\
-`U.S. debt has topped $40 trillion.
-In the ancient world, debt forgiveness was a regular tool to control the economy.
+`In the ancient world, debt forgiveness was a regular tool to control the economy.
 Why have we forgotten it?`\
 https://www.nytimes.com/2026/08/22/opinion/us-debt-40-trillion.html

 **Companies Shouldn’t Set Prices One Customer at a Time**\